 The term “dangerous condition” has been defined through years of Florida case law.
 This term is so important that we think that accident victims need to understand what it means in everyday language.
 And, we think it’s equally important to be aware of the issues that spring from this language related to a Florida slip and fall, like:

 - Does it matter if it was open and obvious to everyone around at this time of the accident?
 If it was easy to see, then does the business escape liability?

-- What about if it was hidden, and no one could see it?
+- What if it was hidden, and no one could see it?
 Does this impact the business’ responsibility for what happened?

 Dangerous Conditions in Everyday Language

-Simply put, a dangerous condition is something that exists on property that might cause someone to get hurt.
+Simply put, a dangerous condition is something that exists at a business location that might cause someone to get hurt.

 Warning!
 What Duty Does A Business Have To Its Customers?

 When a business owner knows about a dangerous condition on their business premises, something that might cause someone to slip and fall, then that business has a duty to warn of that danger.
-Under the law, the business has a duty to its customers to notify them of the problem and to warn them that there’s a danger (by using, for example, a wet floor sign or warning tape).
-That’s a responsibility that a business has when they open their doors to people and invite them inside, in order to profit from them.
+Under the law, the business has a duty, for example, to use a wet floor sign or warning tape.
+That’s a responsibility that a business has when they open their doors to people and invite them inside the premises.

 When Wont A Business Be Held Liable?

 However, that duty isn’t without its limits.
 Under Florida law, if a business takes reasonable steps to protect its customers, visitors or other invitees, then it will not be held liable if the invitee gets hurt while on the business owner’s premises.
 For example: